xYesh/loadgen/README.md

 	* url=/u10,10 -- simulate URLs for 10 services, each of which has 10 endpoints
 	* status=/st10,0.1 -- generate status codes where 10% are 400s and .1% are 500s
 	* samplekey=/k50,60 -- generate sample keys with cardinality 50 but not all keys will occur before 60s
+	* peer=/ip1,1,1,256 -- generates IP addresses where we specify cardinality at every part level
+	* uuid=/sxc8,1000 -- uuid is a string of 8 random hex characters with a cardinality of 1000

 ## Motivation